helpful-sam/ubuntu-scripts/README.md

 ### USB-AUTO-BACKUP

-1. udev rule triggers when running:
-'''
-udevadm test --action=add /dev/sdd
-'''
-   but does not work when USB is physically plugged in
+1. udev rule triggers when running: ```udevadm test --action=add /dev/sdd``` but does not work when USB is physically plugged in

 # SOLVED ISSUES